“From time to time, our prayers need a jolt out of the rut they have fallen into.”

 [We have not ceased to pray for you to be] strengthened with all power, according to his glorious might, for all endurance and patience with joy.
 (Colossians 1:11; cf. Ephesians 3:16)

-Pray deeper sense of his power within them.
+Pray for a deeper sense of God’s power within you.

 I do not cease to give thanks for you, remembering you in my prayers . . . that you may know . . . what is the immeasurable greatness of his power toward us who believe.
 (Ephesians 1:16, 18–19)